AuroraLiuDi/my-cv-home/content/post/writing-sample-a-pilot-study-word-understanding-gives-yourself-away-conceptual-representation-predicts-social-value-orientation/index.md

 ---
 title: "Writing Sample: A pilot study: Word-understanding gives yourself away Conceptual representation predicts social value orientation"
-subtitle: A writing sample for the course of experimental psychology
+subtitle: A writing sample for the course of experimental psychology that got 98
 date: 2022-09-08T15:35:41.357Z
 summary: Humans show different preference for cooperation and competition as they perceive and think of things in distinctive ways.
 Although previous